MicrosoftDocs/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 Advantages of the Virtual Machines node pool type include:
 - **Flexibility** - Node specifications can be updated to adapt to your current workload and needs.
-- **Fine-Tuned Control** - More single node level controls to allow specifying and mixing nodes of different specs, that lift the restrictions from a single model and consistency.
+- **Fine-tuned control** - Single node-level controls allow specifying and mixing nodes of different specs  to lift restrictions from a single model and improve consistency.
-- **Efficiency** - You can reduce node footprint, simplifying your operational effort and allowing you to focus more time on work rather than infrastructure.
+- **Efficiency** - You can reduce the node footprint for your cluster, simplifying your operational requirements.

-Overall this brings a better experience on more dynamic workloads and higher availability requirements, while keeping the existing features Azure Kubernetes Services offers.
-Virtual Machine node pools allow you to set up multiple similar family virtual machines in one node pool, and your workload will be automatically scheduled on the available resources that you configure.
+Overall Virtual Machines node pools provide a better experience for dynamic workloads and high availability requirements.
+Virtual Machines node pools enable you to set up multiple similar-family virtual machines in one node pool.
+Your workload will be automatically scheduled on the available resources that you configure.

-# How It Works
+# How it works
-A node pool is composed of a set of virtual machines, where the virtual machine sizes are designed to support different types of workloads.
+A node pool is composed of a set of virtual machines, where different virtual machine sizes are designated to support different types of workloads.
 These virtual machine sizes, referred to as SKUs, are categorized into different families, each optimized for specific purposes.
 Examples of these purposes can include enterprise-grade applications, compute-optimizing, memory-optimizing, etc. To learn more about virtual machine families and their purposes, visit [VM SKUs][vm-SKU].

-To allow the scale of multiple virtual machine sizes, a Virtual Machines node pool type uses a `ScaleProfile`, which contains the configurations for how the node pool can scale, specifically the desired list of virtual machine size and count. `ManualScaleProfile`, a type of scale profile, is the list that specifies the desired virtual machine size and count.
+To enable scaling of multiple virtual machine sizes, the Virtual Machines node pool type uses a `ScaleProfile` that contains configurations indicating how the node pool can scale, specifically the desired list of virtual machine size and count. `ManualScaleProfile`, a type of scale profile, is the list that specifies the desired virtual machine size and count.
 Only one virtual machine size is allowed in a `ManualScaleProfile`, and a separate `ManualScaleProfile` must be created for each virtual machine size in your node pool.

 > [!NOTE]
-> When creating a new VirtualMachines node pool, at least one `ManualScaleProfile` is needed in the `ScaleProfile`, and it can be updated later.
-A VirtualMachines node pool can have multiple manual scale profiles.
+> When creating a new Virtual Machines node pool, at least one `ManualScaleProfile` is needed in the `ScaleProfile`.
+A Virtual Machines node pool can have multiple manual scale profiles.

-# Feature Capabilities
+## Feature Capabilities
-The following capabilities highlight how Virtual Machine node pools compare with standard [Uniform scale set][VMSS orchestrate] node pools.
+The following capabilities highlight how Virtual Machines node pools compare with standard [Uniform scale set][VMSS orchestrate] node pools.

-**Virtual Machine based node pools**
-- add, remove, or update nodes in a node pool.
+**Virtual Machine based node pools**: You can add, remove, or update nodes in a node pool.
 Virtual machine types can be any virtual machine of the same family type (for example, D-series, A-Series, etc.)

-**VMSS Uniform based node pools**
-- add or remove nodes in a node pool (of the same size and type).
+**VMSS Uniform based node pools**: YOu can add or remove nodes in a node pool (of the same size and type).
 Should a new virtual machine size be added to the cluster, a new node pool must be created.

 ## Limitations